 });

 The BLE library ecosystem for mobile development is relatively niche.
-After testing several options:
+I tested several options:

-I used JSON because it was easy to work with, but it's not the best choice for BLE data transfer.
-Here's a more efficient approach (perhaps?):
+I used JSON because it was easy to work with.
+But it's not efficient for BLE.
+Here's a comparison:

 {